robertroessler/rglob/README.md

 Possible items to work on - for myself or collaborators include

-* additonal (and properly laid out) test cases, both to serve as actual tests and to show examples of usage
+* additional (and properly laid out) test cases, both to serve as actual tests and to show examples of usage...
+DONE!

 * compiling character classes as "subroutines" - this could provide significant space savings in more complex/repetitive patterns

-* as only Visual Studio 2015 project and solution files are initially present, control files for building in non-Windows environments could be useful
+* as only Visual Studio 2022 project and solution files are initially present, control files for building in non-Windows environments could be useful

 ## ProbablyNot